Evolution of central pattern generators for the control of a five-link bipedal walking mechanism: Background

-Mathematically, CPGs are modelled as systems of coupled differential equations, similar to models for other continuous-time artificial neural networks.
+Mathematically, CPGs are modeled as systems of coupled differential equations, similar to models for other continuous-time artificial neural networks.
 A CPG network is composed of \emph{oscillatory units}, an arrangement of two mutually inhibiting neurons each becoming active in turn.
-An oscillatory unit has a natural frequency and amplitude of oscillation on its own (depending on oscillation parameters), but when several such units are interconnected and in turn connected to an external input, they tend to tune in to the frequency of the present input.
-By connecting these oscillatory units in different ways, networks with complex frequency and phase relationships can be constructed, making these very suitable for the control of walking mechanisms.
-For the purposes of this study, a \emph{half-center} CPG model is used, introduced by Matsuoka \cite{Matsuoka1985, Matsuoka1987}, the details of which will be given in section \ref{ExperimentalSetup}.
+An oscillatory unit has a natural frequency and amplitude of oscillation on its own (depending on oscillation parameters), but when several such units are interconnected, and in turn, bound to an external input, they tend to tune in to the frequency of the presented input.
+By connecting these oscillatory units in different ways, networks with complex frequency and phase relationships can be constructed, which are very suitable for the control of walking mechanisms.
+Several nonlinear oscillatory units have been used in CPG research, including the Hopf, Rayleigh, van der Pol, and Matsuoka oscillators \cite{Liu2008}.
+In this study, we use the \emph{half-center} oscillatory model by Matsuoka \cite{Matsuoka1985,Matsuoka1987} due to its simplicity, existing wide use in CPG robotics research \cite{Liu2008}, and especially its use for bipedal locomotion by Taga et al.\cite{Taga1991} that forms the inspiration for our approach.
+The details are given in Section~\ref{ExperimentalSetup}.